ICF 1.5.20.25

 Install the AWS connector

-You can download any connector from Backstage, but some come bundled with Identity Cloud, IDM, or RCS by default.
-When using a bundled connector, you can skip installing it and move directly to configuration.
+You can download any connector from Backstage, but some are included in the default deployment for Advanced Identity Cloud, IDM, or RCS.
+When using an included connector, you can skip installing it and move directly to configuration.

 No